 PRESCRIPTION ONLY FLEA, WORM PRODUCTS

 We may advise the regular use of anti-parasitic medication.
-The majority of these products are currently prescription only (POM-V) and it may therefore, be necessary to examine your pet prior to dispensing an appropriate product.
+The majority of these products are currently prescription only (POM-V) and therefore, we may request to examine your pet prior to dispensing an appropriate product.

 In order to assist our clients, examinations for flea treatments alone, under normal circumstances and at our absolute discretion, are undertaken by us without charge.

 However, should your pet be unwell and require a diagnostic examination a consultation fee will be payable at the time of the examination.